ageitgey/face_recognition/README.md

 ### Command-Line Interface

-When you install `face_recognition`, you get a two simple command-line
+When you install `face_recognition`, you get two simple command-line
 programs:

 * `face_recognition` - Recognize faces in a photograph or folder full for